 If this occurs a third time I apply the "duck test" – that is "if it walks like a duck, quacks like a duck, then chances are it is a duck" – in which case the triangulation applies and I can see that each of the three seemingly different manifestations (by framing, context and language) are in fact pointing to a generic or universal truth.

-Everything that follows from here on is my perception of generic or universal truth.
+Everything that I have written on this site and in the accompanying free email series' follows is based on this perception of generic or universal truth.

 ["Tattva2 by Kula Shaker from the album "K"]